Promoting Professional Development and Best Practice in EE

-For more than four decades, NAAEE has served as the professional association, champion, and backbone organization for the field of environmental education, working with a diverse group of educators in the United States, Canada, and Mexico to advance environmental education.
+For five decades, NAAEE has served as the professional association, champion, and backbone organization for the field of environmental education, working with a diverse group of educators in the United States, Canada, and Mexico to advance environmental education.
 Our audiences include those who reach others, including teachers and naturalists, researchers, conservationists, outdoor educators, scientists and science educators, resource and environmental managers, environmentalists, foundations and corporations, and all who care about how education and engagement can help create a more environmentally informed, committed, and active citizenry.
-Read NAAEE Thirty Years of History, 1971-2001.

 NAAEE is proud of our many accomplishments to elevate environmental education as a primary strategy for creating lasting environmental change.
 Below are some highlights, none of which could have been achieved without the incredible support of our many valued partners and funders.

 Since 1972, NAAEE has hosted the largest annual conference in North America expressly dedicated to advancing professional innovation, networking, tools and resources, and dissemination of best practices in environmental education.
 With more than 1,000 EE professionals from 25 countries represented, the NAAEE conference is a learning and networking hub for EE.
 Learn more about this year’s conference.

 NAAEE’s National Project for Excellence in Environmental Education has produced the Guidelines for Excellence, five sets of widely accepted national guidelines for environmental education materials, K–12 students, educators, nonformal programs, and early childhood learning.
 A sixth set of guidelines for working in community EEcommunities programs is in development and will provide options and opportunity for community building within the framework of environmental programming.